-The fundraiser was closed to the general public and the media, which is not uncommon in an era where a video clip of a politician’s off-the-cuff comment can become political fodder for opponents.
+The fundraiser was closed to the public and the media, which is not uncommon in an era in which a video clip of a politician’s off-the-cuff comment can become political fodder for opponents.

-The protest was organized by the AFL-CIO as well as pro-immigration and progressive groups.
+The protest was organized by the AFL-CIO and pro-immigration and progressive groups.
 Members of Democratic clubs also used Twitter, Facebook and other social media forums to organize.

-The protesters accused GOP House leader Boehner of failing to prevent a government shutdown last year, failing to extend unemployment benefits for 17,000 Nevadans — or 1.3 million Americans — and failing to pass comprehensive immigration reform, a hot-button issue dogging Heck’s campaign as well.
+The protesters accused GOP House leader Boehner of failing to prevent a government shutdown last year, failing to extend unemployment benefits for 17,000 Nevadans — 1.3 million Americans in all — and failing to pass comprehensive immigration reform, a hot-button issue dogging Heck’s campaign too.